 Open a Free Demat Account to start trading ETFs.
 Check our Financial Calculators including the SIP Calculator and Lumpsum Calculator to plan your ETF investments.

 ETFs are bought and sold on NSE/BSE just like shares through your demat and trading account.
 You need a broker account with a SEBI-registered stockbroker.
-Check our Best Broker list to find a suitable broker.
+Place a buy order using the ETF ticker symbol (e.g., NIFTYBEES, GOLDBEES) during market hours (9:15 AM to 3:30 PM on weekdays).

 ETF NAV (Net Asset Value) is the per-unit value of the ETF’s underlying assets.
 The market price is what buyers and sellers agree to on the exchange — it can be slightly above (premium) or below (discount) the NAV due to supply-demand dynamics.
 For liquid ETFs like Nifty BeES, the premium/discount is minimal.

-Gold ETF gains held for more than 24 months are treated as long-term capital gains (LTCG) at 20% with indexation benefits.
+Gold ETF gains held for more than 24 months are treated as long-term capital gains (LTCG) at 12.5% without indexation (revised in Budget 2024).
 Gains held for less than 24 months are short-term capital gains (STCG) taxed at your income tax slab rate.

 Angel One (Trading & Demat Account)